Mind Mapping: Examples, Tips and Template

 It’s Your Turn

 What do you think?
 What is your experience with Mind Mapping?
+Have you ever used this method to organize your thoughts?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your tips for making a good mind map?

 Share your experience and knowledge in the comments box below.